projectawakening/builder-examples/smart-turret/readme.md

 This example shows how to interact with the Smart Turret smart assembly and how to create contracts for it.
 The Smart Turret allows you to defend an area and can be configured to determine which ships to shoot and the priority to shoot them.

+### Additional Information

+For additional information on the Smart Turret you can visit: [https://docs.evefrontier.com/SmartAssemblies/SmartTurret](https://docs.evefrontier.com/SmartAssemblies/SmartTurret).

 ## Deployment and Testing
 ### Step 0: Deploy the smart turret contracts to the existing world
 First, copy the World Contract Address from the Docker logs obtained in the previous step, then run the following command: